RobertSenzel/Mini_Projects/README.md

 ### Pendulums:

 A simulation of n rigid pendulums using sympy's physics library.
-The code also creates a tkinter window which allows you to choose the number of pendulums.
+The code creates a tkinter window which allows you to choose the number of pendulums.

 ![Pendulums](https://user-images.githubusercontent.com/86438156/128388500-87532753-c2c4-4fa7-8b94-86f745b01352.gif)